Endpoints conventions

 Each response should contain at least one of:

-• should be an array in case the API returns collection of resource representations; if the API returns an empty collection then an empty array should be returned
+datais the data returned from the API- should be an array in case the API returns collection of resource representations; if the API returns an empty collection then an empty array should be returned

-• should be the resource representation in case the endpoint returns a single resource; if the resource is not available/found then null should be returned together with the 200 status code OR 404 status code with an empty response body
+- should be the resource representation in case the endpoint returns a single resource; if the resource is not available/found then

-• meta may contain any other non standard data and must be an object
+errorsindicates that errors occurred during the request processingmetamay contain any other non standard data and must be an object

 Responses should not contain both data and errors.